PlatONnetwork/docs/docs/Python-SDK.md

 ##### (7) platon.getBalance(address)

-  Used to get the balance of a specific account address in a specified block
+  Used to get the balance of a specific account address in a specified block.

   parameter: